-The gaps are for the cases where there are 0 papers.
-Through 1945, there are only 24 papers.
-So from now on I’m going to start graphs after WWII.
-And I’m not going to divide things up into journals; you don’t need a graph to know that Philosophy and Public Affairs doesn’t publish much epistemology.
-But those 24 papers will stay in the analysis; I just won’t present them on graphs.
+The gaps are for the cases where there are zero papers.
+Through 1945, there are only twenty-four papers.
+So from now on I’m going to start graphs after World War II.
+And I’m not going to divide things up into journals; I am not going to use up space with a graph that shows that Philosophy and Public Affairs doesn’t publish much epistemology.
+But those twenty-four papers will stay in the analysis; I just won’t present them on graphs.

-So the next step was to take the 1842 articles and, as you might have guessed, build an LDA model for them.
-After a little bit of trial and error, I decided to set the number of topics to 40.
-I wanted to get the number to be as small as possible, while still having a topic that in some plausible sense had only Gettier Problem papers.
+The next step was to take the 1842 articles and, as one might have guessed, build an LDA model for them.
+After a little bit of trial and error, I decided to set the number of topics to forty.
+I wanted to get the number to be as small as possible, while still having a topic that in some plausible sense had only Gettier problem papers.

-It divided the 1842 papers up into the following 40 subjects.
+It divided the 1842 papers up into the following forty subjects.
 The subject column is my subjective description of what area the papers there seem to be about.
-The ‘count’ column is how many articles are in that subject; i.e., the model gives more probability to them being in that subject than it gives to any other subject.
-The ‘weighted count’ is the expected number of articles in that subject; i.e., the sum across all articles of the probability of the article being in that subject.
-And the ‘year’ column is the average publication date of the papers that are ‘in’ the subject.
-As you can see, I’ve renumbered the topics so they are arranged by year.
+The count column is how many articles are in that subject (i.e., the model gives more probability to them being in that subject than it gives to any other subject).
+The weighted count is the expected number of articles in that subject (i.e., the sum across all articles of the probability of the article being in that subject).
+And the year column is the average publication date of the papers that are in the subject.
+I’ve renumbered the topics so they are arranged by year.

 There are several weirdnesses here that are worth listing.
-(I don’t think this eliminates the usefulness of the model, but we should be up front about the shortcomings.)
+(I don’t think this eliminates the usefulness of the model, but I should be up front about the shortcomings.)

 - The larger LDA had put epistemic modals in with epistemology (reasonably enough), then followed that up by putting indicative conditionals in as well.
 Indicative conditionals are a tricky subject to classify, and different models treated them differently.
 But given their links to work on probability, and to epistemic modals, it isn’t surprising they end up in epistemology.
 Still, it means topic 7, and topic 36, are more philosophy of language topics than epistemology.

-- Similarly you could easily put topic 19 (Perception), and even topic 1 (Knowledge of Minds), in philosophy of mind.
-As you can see, I’m working in this chapter with a fairly broad conception of epistemology.
+- Similarly I could easily put topic 19 (perception), and even topic 1 (knowledge of minds), in philosophy of mind.
+I’m working in this chapter with a fairly broad conception of epistemology.

 - I don’t know why this model split topics 14 and 38, which both look like norms of assertion.
 I think what’s going on is topic 14 is pre-Williamsonian and topic 38 is Williamsonian.
 But it does look a bit like a pretty arbitrary split.